Nuggets-Warriors off; Rivers, Malone enter NBA protocols

 Rivers and Malone join the Los Angeles Lakers’ Frank Vogel, Chicago’s Billy Donovan, Phoenix’s Monty Williams, Portland’s Chauncey Billups and Oklahoma City’s Mark Daigneault as head coaches in the protocols.

-Also in the protocols: around 120 players, as of Thursday afternoon, along with an untold number of other staffers from around the league — including assistant coaches, broadcasters, referees, media relations personnel, stat crew members, athletic trainers and more.
+Also in the protocols: around 120 players, along with an untold number of other staffers from around the league — including assistant coaches, broadcasters, referees, media relations personnel, stat crew members, athletic trainers and more.

 “This is mentally exhausting,” said Portland assistant Scott Brooks, who is filling in for Billups during his protocols stint.